Mary Berry Chocolate Torte Cake Recipe

 Recipe Tips

-• Freeze: This torte freezes exceptionally well.
-You can freeze the whole torte or individual slices.
-Wrap tightly in a double layer of plastic wrap, followed by a layer of foil, and freeze for up to 3 months.
-Thaw overnight in the refrigerator before serving.
+• Freeze: Wrap the whole cake or individual slices in a double layer of greaseproof paper followed by foil.
+It freezes perfectly for up to 3 months.
+Thaw it overnight in the fridge before dusting with fresh cocoa powder.

 Mary Berry Chocolate Torte Cake Nutrition Facts